vega/vega-lite/site/docs/composition/repeat.md

 ## Repeat Operator

-To repeat a view, define what fields should be used for each entry in the row or columns.
+To repeat a view, define what fields should be used for each entry.
 Then define the repeated view in `spec` with a reference to a repeated field (`{"repeat": ...}`).

 ```js
 {